ArtyomBibikov/universalparser20fpl2/README.md

 # Universal Parser

 ## Description
-This project is a python-based universal parser that can pull text-based data from any website and store it in a .txt file.
+This project is a Python-based universal parser that can pull text-based data from any website and store it in a .txt file.
 ```
 Input: A URL.
 Output: A text file based on the desired webpage.